-This is a guest post from Gilad Maayan — founder and CEO of Agile SEO and a developer community advisor for SAP, NetApp, Cloudinary, Imperva, Incapsula and many innovative startups.
+This post titled “How to Efficiently Upload Media….”is a guest post from Gilad Maayan — founder and CEO of Agile SEO and a developer community advisor for SAP, NetApp, Cloudinary, Imperva, Incapsula and many innovative startups.
 He’s been writing about developer tools for almost 20 years and is deeply familiar with the burning topics in web development.

 Go ahead and read on his tips to efficient upload all sorts of media to your WordPress website.